 ‘Enhancing the Role of Georgian Emigrants at Home (ERGEM)’ project

-Objective: The project ‘Enhancing the Role of the Georgian Emigrants at Home (ERGEM)’ aimed at strengthening the ties between Georgians abroad and Georgian institutions in order to increase diaspora contributions to Georgia’s economic development.
+The project ‘Enhancing the Role of the Georgian Emigrants at Home (ERGEM) was aimed at strengthening the ties between Georgian institutions and citizens of Georgia abroad in order to increase diaspora contributions to Georgia’s economic development.

 Implementing Agency: Danish Refugee Council in cooperation with ICMPD

 Partners: Ministry of Foreign Affairs of Turkey, Public Service Development Agency, Ministry of Justice of Georgia, Office of the State Minister of Georgia for Diaspora Issues, Ministry of Internally Displaced Persons from the Occupied Territories, Refugees and Accommodation of Georgia, and the Ministry of the Interior of Poland

 Donors: European Union, Danish Refugee Council and project partners